CA2204: Literals should be spelled correctly

 The parameter or property name contains "Text", "Message", or "Caption".

-This rule parses the literal string into words, tokenizing compound words, and checks the spelling of each word/token.
+This rule parses the literal string into words, tokenizing compound words, and checks the spelling of each word or token.
 For information about the parsing algorithm, see CA1704: Identifiers should be spelled correctly.

 To fix a violation of this rule, correct the spelling of the word or add the word to a custom dictionary.
 For information about how to use custom dictionaries, see How to: Customize the Code Analysis Dictionary.